yuqiii-wang/KnowledgeNotes/languages/java/others.md

 ### TLD

-Tag Library Descriptor Files (TLD) refer to an XML document containing data about a whole library as well as about the tags the library contains.t
+Tag Library Descriptor Files (TLD) refer to an XML document containing data about a whole library as well as about the tags the library contains.

+### bouncy castle

+Bouncy Castle is a collection of Java/C# APIs used in cryptography.

 ### Just-in-time cimpiler